AfriForum: International lobbying

 Afriforum claimed credit for taking an Australian journalist on a tour of South Africa, and for the "dozens" of articles detailing violent attacks on farms that subsequently appeared in the Australian media.

 AfriForum also undertook a tour of the United States that included meetings with John R. Bolton, staffers for Senator Ted Cruz, and an interview on Fox News.
 AfriForum toured Australia in October 2018 to raise awareness of farm attacks.
 Ian Cameron from AfriForum was interviewed on Sky News Australia's program Outsiders by Ross Cameron and Rowan Dean.
-AfriForum also met Australian MP Andrew Hastie and delivered a presentation before the Parliament of Western Australia.
+AfriForum also delivered a presentation before the Parliament of Western Australia.

 Zimbabwe

 The group contested the presence of Robert Mugabe at the 2009 inauguration of Jacob Zuma.
 It was also involved in a bid to prevent the delivery of Alouette III Air Force helicopters to the Zimbabwean army.

-In 2010 a legal team for AfriForum representing farmers in Zimbabwe won a court bid to sue Zimbabwe's government over its “cruel” and “vengeful” expropriation of South African-owned farms.
+In 2010 a legal team for AfriForum representing farmers in Zimbabwe won a court bid to sue Zimbabwe's government over its "cruel" and "vengeful" expropriation of South African-owned farms.
 In 2008 the regional court SADC tribunal ruled that Zimbabwe's land reform was illegal and racist, and that those who had suffered discrimination by having their farms expropriated had the right to compensation.

 Local government

 AfriForum encourages communities to become self-sufficient.
 Activities undertaken have included a pothole fixing campaign.
 According to the organization, such initiatives are part of its strategy to hold government responsible for service delivery, and are sometimes supported by local municipalities.

 In order to achieve this goal, AfriForum attempts to establish partnerships with municipalities.
 The organisation allegedly submits wish lists to municipalities, and municipalities convert it into action plans to address issues.
 AfriForum says if municipalities do not cooperate in improving service delivery to residents, the organisation approaches courts to order municipalities to enforce service delivery.

 An example of intervention by AfriForum in this regard was the urgent order awarded to the organisation against the Vhembe District Municipality by the High Court in Pretoria, forcing the municipality to supply water to Makhado residents.
 In a similar case in 2013, the North Gauteng High Court in Pretoria granted AfriForum an order stopping the Madibeng Municipality from cutting electricity supply to Hartbeespoort.

+In June 2025, in a case brought forward by Afriforum, the Free State High Court ordered the dissolution of the Ngwathe Local Municipality due to longstanding failures to fulfil its duties to residents, compeling the Free State provincial government to step in.

 AfriForum's local government interventions have been described positively, even by its critics.